-Requests to transfer credit from graduate-level courses completed at other institutions must be submitted with the application for admission using the SOE's Transfer Credit Request Form within the first term.
-Courses accepted for graduate credit into SOE programs must meet the criteria, content, and academic requirements aligned to existing courses offered by the SOE.
-(See also SOE Cambridge College Admission Requirements School of Education on page 15.)
+Requests to transfer credit from graduate-level courses completed at other institutions must be submitted with the application for admission using the School of Education & Counseling's Transfer Credit Request Form within the first term.
+Courses accepted for graduate credit into School of Education & Counseling programs must meet the criteria, content, and academic requirements aligned to existing courses offered by the School of Education & Counseling.
+(See also School of Education & Counseling Admission Requirements on page 16.)